amine2233/publish-blog/Content/resume/synthes3d.md

 ---
-description:
+description: iOS Mobile applications developement from scratch using Objective-C.
 date: 2021-02-02 16:00
 resume.date: 2021-02-02 16:00
 resume.organization: Synthes 3D
 published: true
+isDateHidden: true
 ---

-#  Computer Engineer for Mobile and Web Project, from January 2012 to Mai 2014
+#  Computer Engineer for Mobile and Web Project at Sythes3D

+> from January 2012 to Mai 2014

 ## Acheivment:

-* Take customer and client needs analysis, write specifications and fonctional documentations,
+* Take customer and client needs analysis, write specifications and fonctional documentations.

-* Bring Agile methodologies to manage easely all the projects into the company,
+* Bring Agile methodologies to manage easely all the projects into the company.

-* Development of mobile applications for iOS using Objective-C from scratch,
+* iOS Mobile applications developement from scratch using Objective-C.

-* Development of backend applications for the mobile using PHP/MySql with Symfony framework or CakePHP,
+* Backend applications development from scratch using PHP/MySql with Symfony framework or CakePHP.

-* Design the database using UML for MySQL & SQLite,
+* Design the database using UML for MySQL & SQLite databases.

-* Manage mobile and backend applications with different clients,
+* Manage mobile and backend applications with different clients.

 ## Technical Environment: